 Most restaurants see their busiest times on weekends and evenings, meaning Dishwashers often work during these hours.
 This schedule might interfere with personal plans and social activities.

-5. Limited Customer Interaction
+5. Limited customer interaction

 If you thrive on social connections, you may find the back-of-house role isolating.
 While some Dishwashers do interact with the front-of-house staff, direct customer engagement is typically minimal.